rmsrosa/JSONSchema2Types.jl/README.md

-# JSONSchema.jl
+# JSONSchema2Types

-Parse jsonschema to Julia composite types and, maybe, one day, the other way around.
+Parse a JSON Schema to Julia types and, maybe, one day, the other way around.

 ## Examples